jacobchristian17/cv-builder-jacob/modules/cover_letter_generator/prompt.md

 - If no location information is available, use null values for address fields

 ## Quality Guidelines:
+- **WORD LIMIT**: MAXIMUM 250 words total for all 3 paragraphs combined (approximately 80 words per paragraph)
-- **Conciseness**: Each paragraph should be 3-5 sentences maximum
+- **Conciseness**: Each paragraph should be 2-3 sentences maximum to stay within word limit
 - **Specificity**: Include concrete metrics, technologies, and achievements
-- **Relevance**: Every sentence should directly relate to job requirements
+- **Relevance**: Every word must count - directly relate to job requirements
 - **Professional Tone**: Confident but not overly boastful
-- **Customization**: Avoid generic language; make it specific to the role and company
+- **Customization**: Avoid generic language; make it specific to the role
 - **Flow**: Ensure smooth transitions between paragraphs
-- **Impact**: Start with strongest qualifications and achievements
+- **Impact**: Lead with strongest qualifications and achievements
-- **Originality**: Do not repeat exact words or metrics from personal_info.json; instead, provide summarized versions of projects and experiences that demonstrate relevant capabilities
+- **Originality**: Provide summarized versions of experiences that demonstrate relevant capabilities
 - **Company References**: When company name is unknown, NEVER use "your company", "your organization", "your esteemed organization", "your team".
 Instead use "this role", "this position", "this opportunity", or simply avoid company references entirely
 - **JSON Format**: Strictly return answer in JSON format only - no additional text or explanations
 - **Personal Info Integration**: Always include complete personal_info object in response with name, email, mobile, and website fields
+- **Brevity**: Remove all unnecessary words, adjectives, and filler content to meet the 250-word limit

 ## Example Usage:
 Input the candidate information and job details into the template above, and generate a cover letter following the 3-paragraph structure that addresses all key requirements while maintaining professional brevity and impact.